 Purchasing one of these packages gives you access to dozens of drink options while on your cruise, running everything from cocktails to beer, water, juices, and soda.

-In addition, Princess also offers several non-alcoholic package options, including a soda package, a coffee package, and a coffee and soda package.
+In addition, Princess also offers several non-alcoholic package options, including a soda package, a coffee package, and a Zero-Alcohol Drink Package that includes everything from mocktails to soda to energy drinks.
 However, we will focus our attention on the ins and outs of the alcoholic drink packages on Princess.

 How Much Do Drink Packages Cost?